 First-time candidate Paul Mango, 59, retired in 2017 from an international management-consulting firm where he focused on health care and rose to director during a 29-year career.
 An Allegheny County resident (Pine Township), Mango grew up in upstate New York and attended West Point, graduating in 1981 with a BS in engineering.
 His military career included a stint as a paratrooper in the 82nd Airborne Division.
 After being discharged, he earned a MBS from Harvard Business School in 1986.
 Mango and his wife, Dawn, are the parents of five grown daughters.

 Scott Wagner (R) - WINNER

-State Sen. Scott Wagner, the GOP state committee’s endorsed gubernatorial candidate, represents a district in York County, where he has lived his entire life.
-The owner of waste-hauling and trucking firms, Wagner, 62, opened his first business two years after graduating from Dallastown Area High School in 1973.
-He entered the Senate after winning a 2014 special election as a write-in candidate---the first in PA Senate history to do so---and now chairs its Local Government Committee.
-The father of two grown daughters, Wagner lives in Spring Garden Township with his wife Tracy, a former trucking company owner.
+Businessman Scott Wagner, who stepped down from his York County seat in the PA Senate after winning the GOP gubernatorial primary, owns waste-hauling and trucking firms in York County, where he has lived his entire life.
+Wagner, 62, opened his first business two years after graduating from Dallastown Area High School in 1973.
+He won his Senate seat in a 2014 special election as a write-in candidate---the first state senator to do so---and chaired its Local Government Committee.
+The father of two grown daughters, Wagner lives in Spring Garden Township with his wife, Tracy, a former trucking company owner.